-One of the first guest presenters she scheduled for a FibroHaven meeting was a gentle yoga teacher who also suffered from chronic pain.
-In her short, 30-minute presentation, she changed at least one life forever.
+An early guest presenter at a FibroHaven meeting was a gentle yoga teacher who also suffered from chronic pain.
+In her short, 30-minute presentation, she changed Dannette’s life forever.

 Dannette’s yoga practice began from there in senior level classes at local studios.
 A once-a-month practice evolved into a three-time-a-week, and then into interest in a teacher training program.
 Not intending to become a teacher, Dannette was simply curious how yoga was helping so much after years of different treatments had failed.